bhavya-dang/node-github.js/README.md

 Returns a orgs object with the Organization data of the username passed as `para`.

-## .getUserOrgs(para)

-Returns a orgs object with the Organization data of the username passed as `para`.

 ## .searchUser(query)

 Returns an object containing the best match result of the user.
 Filtered by the `query` parameter passed.